Publications and Output

 - Heinsen, Johan (2017), Mutiny in the Danish Atlantic World: Convicts, Sailors and a Dissonant Empire.

-- Ivanović, Miloš (2017), Razvoj institucije imuniteta u srpskoj srednjovekovnoj državi do kraja vladavine kralja Milutina, in: Istorijski časopis LXVI, pp. 49-83.
+- Ivanović, Miloš (2017), Razvoj institucije imuniteta u srpskoj srednjovekovnoj državi do kraja vladavine kralja Milutina [Development of the Institution of Immunity in the Serbian Medieval State Until the End of Reign of King Milutin], in: Istorijski časopis LXVI, pp. 49-83.

-- Ivanović, Miloš (2017), Razvitak vojne službe kao osnov formiranja vlasteoskog sloja u srpskoj srednjovekovnoj državi, in: Vojnoistorijski glasnik 1, pp. 30-48.
+- Ivanović, Miloš (2014), Razvitak vojne službe kao osnov formiranja vlasteoskog sloja u srpskoj srednjovekovnoj državi [Development of Military Service as Foundation for Creation of Nobility in Medieval Serbia], in: Vojnoistorijski glasnik [Military Historical Review] 1, pp. 30-48.

 - Jarska, Natalia (2019), Unemployment in State Socialism: An Insight into the Understanding of Work in 1950s Poland, in: Siefert, Marsha (eds.), Labor in State Socialist Europe after 1945: Contributions to to a History of Work, pp. 27-47.